NLnetLabs/draft-sidrops-slurm-aspa/draft-maditimbru-sidrops-rfc8416-bis-00.md

   -  A "aspaFilters" member, whose value is described in Section 4.3.3.
 *  A "locallyAddedAssertions" member (Section 3.4), whose value is an object.
-The object MUST contain exactly two members:
+The object MUST contain exactly three members:
   -  A "prefixAssertions" member, whose value is described in Section 4.4.1.
   -  A "bgpsecAssertions" member, whose value is described in